joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/09/15/business/adobe-figma-deal.html?searchResultPosition=1

 **Roger Federer Says He Will Retire From Tennis**\
-`Federer, who won 20 Grand Slam singles titles, said injuries and surgeries had taken their toll.
+`Federer, who won 20 Grand Slam singles titles, said injuries and surgeries had taken their toll on his body.
 His final competitive matches will be next week in London.`\
 https://nytimes.com/2022/09/15/sports/tennis/federer-retires-tennis.html?searchResultPosition=2

 **Biden Issues New Order to Block Chinese Investment in Technology in the U.S.**\